thewrath/elm-webgl/README.md

 ## Todo
 - Use nested Entity in Player module (like in Enemy module)
 - texture region to load spritesheet instead of single sprite
+- turn angle into radian and add modulo